Duffew/battleships/README.md

 ### Future Features
 Possible future features might include:
-+ Enable players to input their name for labeling the board
++ Enable players to input their name for labelling the board
 + Add colour to the game boards for hits and misses
 + Add audio for hits and misses
 + Enable players to place ships themselves